rangle/ngCourse2/handout/redux/component_architecture.md

 `@Input` properties and click events using `@Output()` properties, removing the use of `CounterService` and `CounterActions` entirely.

-Now, we can use this component in a variety of instances, even outside of Redux:

 _app/counter/counter.component.ts_
 ```typescript
 import {Component, Input, EventEmitter, Output} from '@angular/core';